vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - What happens if I forget to turn off my internet connection?
 - The app creates files named agents.json and last_model.txt.
 What are those files for?

-By using Ai to check the code, even if you don't know anything about coding, you can get a sophisticated privacy compliance report within minutes.
+By using Ai to check the code, even if you don't know anything about programming, you can get a sophisticated privacy compliance report within minutes.
 But it's important to use the enterprise grade pro level models and not the faster consumer models.

 <br>